Helpful Links

 New Mexico

-*New Mexico has reciprocity arrangements with the following states: Alaska, Arkansas, Colorado, Idaho, Montana, Nebraska, Oklahoma, South Dakota, Utah, Texas and Wyoming.
+Reciprocity: Alaska, Arkansas, Colorado, Idaho, Montana, Nebraska, Oklahoma, South Dakota, Utah, Texas and Wyoming.

 New York

-*New York does not have reciprocal arrangements with any other states.
+Reciprocity: New York does not have reciprocal arrangements with any other states.

 North Carolina

-North Carolina is currently using the 2017 NEC®.
-NC requires 8 hours of continuing education is required annually (4 hours for low-voltage and some speciality licenses) with at least half of the CE hours being obtained in a workshop/classroom setting.
-Licensed electricians may bank up to 24 hours of CE credit.
-All JCR Productions, Inc. workshops are approved in NC. *NC has reciprocal licensing agreements with Alabama, Florida, Georgia, Louisiana, Mississippi, Ohio, South Carolina, Texas, Virginia, West Virginia, and now Tennessee.
+CEUs: 8 hours of continuing education is required annually (4 hours for low-voltage and some speciality licenses) with at least half of the CE hours being obtained in a workshop/classroom setting.
+Licensed electricians may “bank” or roll over three years of CE credit.

 - NC Board of Alarms Website